-Not only do shade sails come in different types, but also in different shapes.
+Not only do they come in different types, but also in different shapes.
 The waterproof shade sails can be purchased as either triangles, squares, or shapes with five, six, and more points.

 Square shade sails are popular the world over for providing a large amount of shaded area.
 One of the drawbacks of their square shape, though, is that they tend to “belly up” in the center due to water build up.
 The other drawback is its appearance — square shade sails simply don’t look as elegant as their three-pointed cousin.

 Which brings us to the oh-so-popular triangle shade sail.
 With their more fashionable look, these types of shade sails are often found layered one on top of the other to provide maximum shade coverage to the area in which they’re installed.
 These sails are perfectly suited to smaller locations, but can also work in larger areas too when layered correctly.
 Besides the aesthetic advantages of the triangle shade sails, they’re also less prone to pooling or sagging.

 There are certain things to keep in mind when you’re selecting the perfect quality shade sail for your needs.
 Here are the most important ones: